Using budget pumpkins and some crafty techniques I just made a dupe set of the Pottery Barn terra cotta pumpkins that are going viral for Fall.

 I had originally thought about using baking soda but my genius friend asked me if I had any calcium carbonate around…nope, but I did have a box of chalk!!

-I threw a couple sticks of the chalk into a ziploc and used my meat mallet to crush it into dust.
+I threw a couple of sticks of chalk into a ziploc and used my meat mallet to crush it into dust.

 Then I sprinkled the chalk dust onto the pumpkins.